 The postgraduate level study involves a significant proportion of independent study exploring the material covered in lectures and seminars.
-As a general guide, for every hour in class students are expected to spend at least four - five hours in independent study.
+As a general guide, for every hour in class students are expected to spend at least four-five hours in an independent study.
 For more detailed information please contact the programme leader.

-If you are planning to study for the degree on a part time basis, you will be studying two modules per term with 4-6 hours of contact time on a weekly basis.
+If you are planning to study the degree on a part-time basis, you will be studying two modules per term with 4-6 hours of contact time on a weekly basis.

 How You Are Assessed

 A variety of assessment methods are utilised during this course, including essays, examinations, oral presentations and simulation games.
 These assessments are designed to develop skills that will be useful for your career.